miszczak/BookStoreJava/README.md

 ***Adding a 10th line for csv output, using this comment within the commit message to see if it will show within Cx*** CxFlow service has been restarted after configuration changed ( from CxXml output to Csv output) Correcting a typo within the yml configuration file.

+***Adding a 11th line back to the xml output, using this comment within the commit message to see if it will show within Cx***